The Right Wood for the Right Place 適所適材Old Japanese Saying

 Our customers outside of Japan frequently need some information to help them select the best wood for their chisel handles.
 In this post I’ll describe the woods available and the advantages and disadvantages of each to help you make an informed decision.

 The chisels we sell all have wooden handles in several varieties of wood, the two most common being Japanese White Oak and Japanese Red Oak.
-We also can provide handles for some chisels in Gumi (Silverberry wood), Ebony, and Rosewood.
-Let’s look at White Oak first.
+We can also provide usunomi paring chisels with Rosewood handles, but let’s look at White Oak first.

 Japanese White Oak

 Japanese White Oak (JWO) is very similar to American White Oak in that it is closed grain, dense, and has medullary rays.
 The color is a little whiter than the American or European varieties, and in fact, it’s a little denser and stronger than either.
 It holds up well to being struck with steel hammers.

 JWO is not a slick wood when dry and does not become slippery when wet, important characteristics in a tool handle where staying attached to the blade and staying secure in a sweaty hand while being pounded on are part of the job.

 Like White Oak everywhere, it contains tannic acid.
 In fact, bark and chips from this wood have been used since before written history to tan leather because this chemical converts animal skins that would otherwise rot into durable leather.
 Tannin, which is the base word of both tanning and tannic acid, comes from the medieval Latin word tannāre, a derivative of tannum (oak bark), from which the tannic acid compound is derived.

 Tannic acid can react with some people’s sweat causing the wood to turn a dirty grey color.
 This tendency is not strong among the Japanese people, but it is among many Caucasians, including me.

 This discoloration in no way weakens or harms the wood, it just makes it look dirty.